Earl of Dudley: History

 Lord Dudley was childless and on his death in 1833, the two viscountcies and earldom became extinct.
 He was succeeded in the barony of Ward by his second cousin Reverend William Humble Ward, the 10th Baron.
 He was the grandson of Reverend William Ward, younger brother of the first Viscount Dudley and Ward.
 He was succeeded by his eldest son, the 11th Baron.

 In 1860, the viscountcy of Ednam and earldom of Dudley were revived when the 11th baron was created Viscount Ednam, of Ednam in the County of Roxburgh, and Earl of Dudley, of Dudley Castle in the County of Stafford.
 Both titles are in the Peerage of the United Kingdom.
 On his death the titles passed to his eldest son, the second Earl.
 He was a Conservative politician and served as Lord-Lieutenant of Ireland from 1902 to 1905 during the Irish Reform Association's plan for devolution in Ireland, and as Governor-General of Australia from 1908 to 1911.
 He is commemorated by a Dudley Street in the Queen's Quarter of Belfast.
 He was succeeded by his eldest son, the third Earl of Dudley, who represented Hornsey and Wednesbury in the House of Commons as a Conservative.
 The Third Earl died in Paris on 26 December 1969.
-As of 2017 the titles are held by his grandson, the fifth Earl, who succeeded his father in 2013.
+As of 2026 the titles are held by his grandson, the sixth Earl, who succeeded his half-brother in 2026.

 Several other members of the Ward family have also gained distinction.
 William Dudley Ward, grandson of Humble Dudley Ward, second son of the 10th Baron Ward, was a Liberal politician.
 He married the socialite Freda May Birkin.
 Their daughter Penelope Dudley-Ward was a well-known actress.
 Sir John Hubert Ward (1870–1938), second son of the first Earl, was a major in the army and courtier.
 His son John Ward (1909–1990) was a colonel in the Life Guards.
 Robert Ward, third son of the first Earl, was Conservative Member of Parliament for Crewe.
 Edward Frederick Ward (1907–1987), third son of the second Earl, was a group captain in the Royal Air Force.
 George Ward, fourth and youngest son of the second Earl, was a Conservative politician and was created Viscount Ward of Witley in 1960.
 The actress Rachel Ward and her sister the environmental campaigner Tracy Louise Ward are both daughters of Peter Alistair Ward, third son of the third Earl.